 It is strongly recommended that students take IAFF 2095 before more advanced coursework in the major. | ||

-Foreign Language (credits vary) | ||
+Language (credits vary) | ||

-Students must demonstrate third-year proficiency in a modern foreign language (Arabic, Hebrew or Persian) by examination or coursework.
+Students must demonstrate third-year proficiency in a modern language (Arabic, Hebrew or Persian) by examination or coursework.
+If taking coursework, students can satisfy the language requirement by taking a course that is equivalent to third-year proficiency, or by taking a course beyond the third year which has a listed prerequisite of the second semester of the third year.
+Please note that the language placement exam determines the level at which students begin their language study.
 Additional information regarding the Elliott School foreign language examinations is available from the academic advisor. | ||

 Arabic | ||